motoq/eom/README.md

 applications.

 Current functionality includes the Vinti 2-body Kepler1 and J2/J3 Vinti6
-orbit propagators.
-An RK4 integrator and simple zonal gravity model are also included as initial support to special perturbation (SP) methods.
+general perturbation (GP) orbit propagators.
+Special perturbation (SP) techniques are supported, currently limited to a simple RK4 integrator and zonal gravity model.
+Additional GP methods and more sophisticated SP methods have been tested within the current architecture.
+While not included with this codebase, they aid in validation of new functionality given their level of maturity.

 The IAU 2000A and IAU 2006 precession-nutation theories are supported, including parsing of IERS EOP data.
 In addition to the GCRF and ITRF reference frames, internal support for the TEME (true equator, mean